theodorewahle/workshop-ws-04-16-static-gen/README.md

 ### 2. Adding Posts

-* The process for adding new posts is very similar to that of sites, start by opening the the `_posts` folder. :dizzy:
+* The process for adding new posts is very similar to that of sites, start by opening the the `_posts` folder.
-* Create a new file with the title: `YYYY-MM-DD-file-name-here.markdown` and add the following code :dizzy:
+* Create a new file with the title: `YYYY-MM-DD-file-name-here.markdown` and add the following code
 ```
 ---
 layout: post